adrianpaulbacolo/MobileSystemApi/CONTRIBUTING.md

 # Introduction

-> We use a variation of the [Fork GitFlow][forkflow] model.
+> We use a variation of the [ENV Workflow][envflow] model.
 Below is a brief description of our branching and development flow, along with references to existing branches on the main Repository and what those branches represent.

 ## Branch Reference